Custom App Actions

 Set the currently-selected resource filter to the currently logged-in user

-When you first open DayBack, the calendar will load with your previously-selected resource filters enabled.
-If you haven't logged in before, DayBack will load all events available for the given date range.
-If you want DayBack to load only your specific events when you log in each time, you can use this app action.
-Once installed, it will de-select all previously-selected resource filters and set only the filter that matches your current username: SelectResourceAsUser.js
+When you first open DayBack, the calendar will load with the resource filters you previously selected.
+If you haven't logged in before, DayBack will display all events available for the given date range.
+To ensure DayBack loads only your specific events each time you log in, you can use a custom app action.
+Once installed, this action will de-select all previously-selected resource filters and set the filter to match your current username.
+Use the file SelectResourceAsUser.js to implement this functionality.

 Set specific calendars to read-only based on the currently logged-in user